Tennis elbow; Why it takes more than cortisone to solve this frustrating problem.

 Is tennis elbow a problem of the elbow and its overuse or is it really a problem of body movement and improper adaptations of movement that stresses the elbow?

 For those who are unfamiliar with how we move, especially with tennis or other sports, you swing using whole body movements instead of using just the arm and rotations of the wrist, movements that will often cause elbow pain.
-Holding the racket too tightly or using the wrong size grip is also considered a precursor to elbow pain, but what about the hips or the pelvis; aren’t they required when playing tennis?
+Holding the racket too tightly or using the wrong size grip is also considered a precursor to elbow pain.
+What about the hips or the pelvis; aren’t they required when playing tennis?

-If there are movement disorders in the hips, or asymmetries with our gait or the way we move, we will compensate in our upper body and our form used for swinging a racket will be altered.
-Most people do not understand that a poor performance may be a direct result of body mechanics, rather than just a bad day.
+If there are movement disorders in the hips, or asymmetries with our gait or the way we move, we will compensate in our upper body and our form used for swinging a racket will be affected.
+Most people fail to realize that a poor performance in a sport may be a direct result of body mechanics, rather than just a bad game.

-When pain becomes the problem, many of us will grab a brace and continue to play until that also does not work, and most doctors recommend these braces for relief of the condition, yet, when you remove the brace, the problem is just as painful as it was before.
+When pain becomes the problem, many of us will grab a brace and continue to play until that also does not work.
+Most doctors recommend these braces for relief of the condition, yet, when you remove the brace, the problem is just as painful as it was before.
 Other doctors of conventional wisdom tell their patients to rest the area, yet, when they return to play, so does the pain.
+Medications are useless as these problems are mechanical.

 Human movement is not unlike a Slinky, those toy springs that go back and fourth.
 When we grab a large part of the spring, the other parts tend to strain and the forces on the other part of the slinky will deform or affect the shape of the spring and the way it moves.
 The human body is not that much different except that movement according to the book Cheating Mother Nature, what you need to know to beat chronic pain (2) is affected either negatively by connective tissue called the myofascia.
 If the myofascia has shortened and tightened, it will affect the way we move and that will affect our back, our hips, and even our shoulders.
 Tom Myers in his book, Anatomy Trains (3) goes into detail about the fascial system and how it is actually an exoskeleton of sorts with a neurological network that is even more important than the muscles and tissues that are surrounded by it.